-For teens and young adults on the autism spectrum, the decision to pursue a driver’s license is a milestone that other families might take for granted as a natural rite of passage for teenagers.
-We rely on transportation to get to work, to shop, to access healthcare and higher education services, and to participate in community and social events.
-When driving, there are no schedules to seek out, no waiting for the buses in the rain or cold, and no need to pay a lot of money for a cab or ride-sharing service.
-Driving can be the most efficient way to get around.
+For autistic teens and young adults, the decision to pursue a driver’s license is a milestone that other families might take for granted as a natural rite of passage.
+We rely on transportation to get to work or school, to shop, to see the doctor, and to participate in community and social events.
+If driving is not the best option for a teen, other options must be found to give autistic individuals access to community activities, employment, and social relationships.

 According to research conducted at Children’s Hospital of Philadelphia (CHOP), 2 in 3 autistic adolescents without intellectual disability are interested in driving, but only 1 in 3 autistic individuals without intellectual disability get licensed by age 21.

 Autism can affect decision-making, information processing, and attention to varying degrees, as well as social cognition, communication, motor coordination, and the ability to control emotions.